ekote/Build-Your-First-End-to-End-Lakehouse-Solution/exercise-2/exercise-2.md

 ![Step](../media/2/40.jpg)

+> [!TIP]
+> (1) Instead of iterating through notebooks with a ForEach loop, you may consider structuring your approach to input various values into a single notebook execution.
+This can be complemented by coding loops within the notebook itself.
+> (2) Utilize the `mssparkutils.notebook.runMultiple()` method to execute multiple notebooks in parallel, enhancing efficiency and saving time.
+This method is particularly useful when you do not need to wait for each notebook to complete before starting another.
+For an introduction and detailed usage, execute `mssparkutils.notebook.help("runMultiple")`.
+Here’s an illustrative example:
+> ```python
+> mssparkutils.notebook.runMultiple(["NotebookSimple", "NotebookSimple2"])
+> ```
+> Explore more about this feature [here](https://learn.microsoft.com/en-us/fabric/data-engineering/microsoft-spark-utilities#reference-run-multiple-notebooks-in-parallel).

+---

 **Congratulations on completing this significant milestone in data engineering automation!
 Your skills in automating data processes have now been markedly enhanced.**